Quick Answer

 CTA

-If a foreign family judgment needs to work in Turkey, review the Turkish-side strategy before relying on assumptions.
+If a foreign family judgment needs to work, review the -side strategy before relying on assumptions.